 One of the worst things that can happen during production is Blender crashing.
 But fortunately there is an autosave feature that is enabled by default which let's you recover an automatically saved session.
 You can find it under the 'File' menu.

 This will lead you to a file browser with lots of strangely named files.
 The important info here is not the name of the file but the time it was saved.
 Clicking on the small calender icon in the top row will sort the files by modification date so you can easily select the latest file (which is the last autosave before the crash happened).

 By default, Blender is autosaving your projects every 5 minutes.
 You can turn that off or change the interval under User Preferences -> File.

-What if Blender did not crash but you accidentially quit it?
+What if Blender did not crash but you accidentally quit it?
 In that case, Blender will purge all the autosave files, but create a file "quit.blend" instead.
-You can find access it directly from the splash screen under the option "Recover last session" at the bottom:
+You can find access to it directly from the splash screen under the option "Recover last session" at the bottom:

 By default it allows you to access your last two saves.
 You can change that number in the user preferences to your liking: